tbrianhughes/landscape/wax-myrtle/southern-wax-myrtle.md

 - Spacing
   - 6 feet centers for hedge
   - 12 feet otherwise

+## Care ##

+- Water about twice weekly for the first 2-3 months during establishment.
+- Feed with a high quality, slow release fertilizer when planting and in spring.
+- Apply 1 to 2 inches of mulch around the rootzone to keep weeds at bay and help the ground retain moisture.
+- This shrub-tree is no maintenance once established.
+- Can withstand heavy pruning but don't require it.
+  - Late winter is the ideal time for heavy pruning.
+  - Prune dead, diseased, and crowded branches any time of the year.

 ## Issues ##

 No serious insect or disease problems.
 Leaf browning typically occurs in cold winters.